-On October 28, Michael Zaborski, former secretary-treasurer for United Transportation Union Local 1962, was sentenced in U.S. District Court for the Northern District of Ohio to five years probation for embezzling $41,226.54 in funds from the Fremont, Ohio union.
-He also was ordered to pay outstanding restitution in the amount of $39,829.
-Zaborski had been indicted in May, and pleaded guilty in June.
+On May 4, Shelly Sutton, former treasurer for American Federation of Government Employees Local 477, was sentenced in U.S. District Court for the District of Kansas to three months in prison and three months of supervised release for one count of bank fraud.
+She also was ordered to pay restitution in the amount of $78,778.
+Sutton had pleaded guilty in February to stealing $93,094 from the Wichita-based union, which represents employees at the local VA hospital, after being indicted last November.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 The word “troubled” doesn’t even begin to describe the Teamsters’ Central States Pension Fund.
 “Desperate” is more like it.
 Last Friday, May 6, the Treasury Department announced that it had rejected a restructuring proposal submitted by plan trustees last September to avert collapse.
 The proposal, which would have cut benefits on average by 22 percent for about two-thirds of all participants, did not go over well with Teamsters General President James P. Hoffa and other union officials.
 Yet they are cornered by reality.
 As of last fall, liabilities exceeded assets by $17.5 billion, a gap widening by $2 billion a year.
 The plan is projected to go bankrupt in 10 years.
 A federal bailout likely would make things worse.
 Central States Executive Director Thomas Nyhan is reviewing alternatives.